-Remember, Jesus is with you wherever you are, so talk to Him! ;)
+Remember, Jesus is always with you, so talk to Him! ;)

 First off, I am a Christian and my heart is to serve God and grow to become more like Jesus Christ everyday.
 He is my best friend!